 Blepharoplasty, also commonly known as an eyelid lift, is a wonderful procedure for a patient seeking to correct sagging skin or puffy bags around their eyes.
 The eyes portray our feelings, emotions, and a majority of our non-verbal communication.
-Undergoing surgery to enhance eyes that look tired, puffy, or old, into eyes that look awake and vibrant, can significantly improve one’s quality of life.
-Anytime a patient is considering undergoing an eyelift, cost can be a deciding factor, so it is important to plan accordingly.
+Undergoing eye enhancement surgery to lift eyes that look tired, puffy, or old, into eyes that look awake and vibrant, can significantly improve one’s quality of life.
+Anytime a patient is considering undergoing an eyelift in Charlotte, cost can be a deciding factor, so it is important to plan accordingly.

-What are the Factors that Go into the Cost of a Blepharoplasty in Charlotte?
+What are the Factors that Go into the Cost of a Blepharoplasty?

 A team of healthcare professionals and supplies are utilized during the process of undergoing an eyelid lift.
 There are 3 main components of the price of an eyelid lift: